-Canicross is basically cross-country running with dogs, and it's about to be your new favourite sport.
+Canicross is basically cross-country running with dogs, and it's about to be your new favorite sport.
 Interestingly, canicross began as a way for sled dogs to cross-train during the warmer weather.
 Using a waist-leash and harness, people would run on trails with their dogs in front of them, and practice mushing commands.
-Nowadays, although sled dogs aren't widely used, the sport of canicross is big in Europe.
+Nowadays, although sled dogs aren't widely used, the sport of canicross is big in Europe and the United Kingdom.

 While the premise of canicross is pretty simple (go on a run with your dog) it's actually a complex sport.
 In canicross, the dog is essentially pulling the runner, as if you were a sled full of cargo.
 Commands are used to signal to the dog to slow down, turn, or keep going, and — as anyone who has trained a dog knows — that can take a lot of practice.
 Canicross aficionados use special gear, such as running belts, harnesses, and bungee leashes to ensure that both the dog and human are safe.
 There are canicross clubs that host classes to teach owners and give dogs an opportunity to run with a pack.